 Welcome to the Rock N Run to Cure Diabetes!

 ONLINE Registration Closes at 8:00 PM Friday June 6th.
 You can register onsite Saturday evening starting at 5:30 pm until race time for the 5k and 10k.

 Start and Finish at Panera on S. Campbell in the Parkcrest Shopping Center located at 3738 S Campbell Ave, Springfield

 Timed Race by Ridge Runners

-You can register that morning or at packet pick-up however shirts are not guaranteed.
+You can register that evening or at packet pick-up however shirts are not guaranteed.